Last modified: March 26, 2021, 9:48 a.m.

 A very rare and local species in Belgium, only found at our coast.

 The forewings are light ochreous with barely visible white stripes.
 Wingspan is 9–11 mm.

 The antennae are vaguely ringed.

-The larvae live in a seed case, an eaten out dried flower.
+The larvae live in a seed case in an eaten out dried flower.

 The mouth angle is 20–30°.

 The eggs are deposited on the flowers of the food plant.

 The cases are very hard to find but the caterpillar leaves holes in the other empty seeds so revealing its presence.